-Excel - easy to use for basic data analysis.
+Excel - is easy to use for basic data analysis.
 Provides good charting and graphing.
-Even if you plan to use another tool for statistical analysis, Excel can provide an easy way to enter your data.
+Excel can provide an easy way to enter your data even if you plan to use another tool for statistical analysis.

-SPSS (or the freeware version PSPP) - has a graphical user interface.
-It is somewhat like Excel, but provide buttons and widgets to do basic and advanced statistics.
-Procedures can be saved as scripts and used with additional datasets
+SPSS - has a graphical user interface.
+It is somewhat like Excel but provides buttons and widgets to do basic and advanced statistics.
+Procedures can be saved as scripts and used with additional datasets.

 Stata - statistical analysis with enhanced data and matrix manipulation.
-In between SPSS and SAS in difficulty of use.
+In between SPSS and SAS in difficulty.

 R - free statistical programming language.
 Very popular in many fields.

-MATLAB (or the free version Octave) - statistical programming language with good graphic output.
+MATLAB - statistical programming language with good graphic output.
 Also used in engineering and other sciences.